8 Great Ways for Kids to Learn French

 Busy family?
 This is a great way for your child to learn French on the go and in the spare moments of the day, like sitting on the bus or waiting in the doctor’s office.
 It can be adapted for a variety of ages and skill levels.

-Of course, you can go the traditional route and buy your own.
+Of course, you could go the traditional route and buy your own.
 There are many kinds available both in stores and online.
 Here’s one highly-rated set from Amazon.

 4. Make Learning Fun with Tic Tac Boum